juandata/IMAGE-SEARCH-ABSTRACTION-LAYER-APP/README.md

 A `full stack` JavaScript app that allows you to search for images.

 **Description**:
 This is one of the 10 FreeCodeCamp challenges designed to get the FCC backend certification.
-You can check the specific requirements here: https://www.freecodecamp.org/challenges/url-shortener-microservice
+You can check the specific requirements here: [https://www.freecodecamp.org/challenges/image-search-abstraction-layer](https://www.freecodecamp.org/challenges/image-search-abstraction-layer)

 This microservices is a `full stack` JavaScript App that allows you to search for images, change the pagination of the responses and check the query history.

+**Use Sample**:
 Find out more [about Glitch](https://glitch.com/about).